antoninfaure/epfl-miam/README.md

 - **cron.py**: A script that runs daily to scrape the menu for the current date and appends it to the existing CSV file.

+- **scrap_all.py**: A script that scrapes menus between two dates and appends them to the existing CSV file.

 - **cron_scrap.yaml**: GitHub Actions workflow file that schedules the `cron.py` script to run daily at a specific time.

 - **data/menus.csv**: The CSV file where menu data is stored.